Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-27: We move the Meetups to Dezernat 16 already for today.
 Many people are helping in the background to make this possible.

-2025-01-27: Added information on the D16 Newsletter.
+2025-01-28: We need to make our events known to the organisers of the to the Newsletter der Kultur und Kreativwirtschaft. https://kreativwirtschaftszentren-heidelberg.de/news/

-2025-01-27: Thanks to Anne we now have a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.
+2025-01-28: Thanks to Anne we now have a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.

-2025-01-27: Volunteers are welcome to translate parts of this document into english.
+2025-01-28: Volunteers are welcome to translate parts of this document into english.
 Just make a pull request.

-2025-01-27: Announcements are out, giving a flexible starting time between 18:00 and 19:00 o'clock.
+2025-01-28: Announcements are out, giving a flexible starting time between 18:00 and 19:00 o'clock.

+Todos:

+We need to make our events known to the organisers of the to the Newsletter der Kultur und Kreativwirtschaft. https://kreativwirtschaftszentren-heidelberg.de/news/

+Current Status:

-Current Status: We are ready for the first meeting today, and it is looking great!
+We are ready for the first meeting today, and it is looking great!
 Thanks for all the support from our community!